lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 #### From validator-count limits to balance-based limits

 We are updating the `TriggerableWithdrawalsGateway`.
-Its rate limiter becomes **balance-based**: it bounds the total ETH extracted per frame.
+Its rate limiter becomes **balance-based**: it bounds the total ETH requested to be withdrawn per frame.
 Each request is weighed by how much stake it actually withdraws — `amountGwei` for a PWR, or the validator's max effective balance by WC type (32/2048 ETH) for an FWR.

 ### Off-chain Oracle: ordering and rebalancing logic